Leading IT Transformation Program

 The IT transformation initiative is not a project that will be completed in a matter of days.
 Depending on the scale of the transformation, it may take years for the effort to be completed.
 The transformation roadmap will be a guide throughout the process of the transformation and most of its activities and ideas will remain relevant to the project throughout its course.

-But as you proceed with the transformation, your business environment as well as the available technology change over time.
+But as you proceed with the transformation, your business environment as well as the available technology may change over time.
 This may give rise to new opportunities that you should not miss out on.
-In such a case, it becomes necessary to adjust or modify your digital transformation roadmap slightly to accommodate these new opportunities.
-It may also sometimes be necessary to slightly tweak your IT transformation plan to avoid certain risks or threats to the business or due to changes in budget, resource availability, or overall priorities of the business.
+In such a case, it becomes necessary to adjust or modify your digital transformation roadmap to accommodate these new opportunities.
+It may also sometimes be necessary to tweak your IT transformation plan to avoid certain risks or threats to the business or due to changes in budget, resource availability, or overall priorities of the business.
+The IT transformation plan should be a living document that is kept up to date with the realities and challenges that naturally occur in the life cycle of a large-scale project.
+The plan should guide the course you are on, not a fictitious representation of a non-existent perfect world.

 It is nearly impossible to map out a detailed transformation plan that can be followed and executed with 100% accuracy.
 Course corrections will always be required at some point in time or the other.
 But this should not be taken as a failure of the plan.